-- a) when establishing a business relationship; - b) when carrying out occasional transactions:63 - 1. amounting to 15,000 Francs or more, irrespective of whether the transaction is carried out in a single operation or in several operations which appear to be linked; or - 2. involving transfers of funds as defined in Art.
+1. amounting to 15,000 Francs or more, irrespective of whether the transaction is carried out in a single operation or in several operations which appear to be linked; or

+- 2. involving transfers of funds as defined in Art.
 3 no. 9 of Regulation (EU) 2015/847 of more than 1,000 Francs; - c) when there are doubts about the authenticity or adequacy of previously obtained data on the identity of the contracting party or the beneficial owner.
-The Government shall provide further details by ordinance; - d) when there is suspicion of money laundering, a predicate offence of money laundering, organised crime, or terrorist financing, regardless of any derogation, exemption or threshold; - e) when occasional transactions in cash amounting to 10 000 Francs or more are carried out by persons referred to in Art.
-3 (1) q), irrespective of whether the transaction is carried out in a single operation or in several operations which appear to be linked;64 - f) with reference to casinos and providers of online gaming referred to in Art.
-3 (1) l) in connection with winnings or stakes in gaming, or with both, when carrying out transactions to the value of 2 000 Francs or more, irrespective of whether the transaction is carried out in a single operation or in several operations which appear to be linked;65 - g) in respect of TT service providers as referred to in Art.
-3 (1) r) regardless of any thresholds, even if transactions referred to in b) are involved; h) remains reserved,66 - h) in the case of TT exchange service providers who exclusively operate physical exchange machines for settlement of transactions of 1, 000 Francs or more, irrespective of whether the transaction takes place in a single operation or several operations between which there appears to be a connection.
-67
+The Government shall provide further details by ordinance: - d) when there is suspicion of money laundering, a predicate offence of money laundering, organised crime, or terrorist financing, regardless of any derogation, exemption or threshold; - e) when occasional transactions in cash amounting to 10 000 Francs or more are carried out by persons referred to in Art.
+3 (1) q), irrespective of whether the transaction is carried out in a single operation or in several operations which appear to be linked;65 - f) with reference to casinos and providers of online gaming referred to in Art.
+3 (1) l) in connection with winnings or stakes in gaming, or with both, when carrying out transactions to the value of 2 000 Francs or more, irrespective of whether the transaction is carried out in a single operation or in several operations which appear to be linked;66 - g) in respect of TT service providers as referred to in Art.
+3 (1) r) regardless of any thresholds, even if transactions referred to in b) are involved; h) remains reserved;67 - h) in the case of TT service providers as referred to in Art.
+3 (1) r) who exclusively operate physical machines for exchanging legal tender against crypto-assets and vice versa as well as crypto-assets against crypto-assets for settlement of transactions of 1, 000 Francs or more, irrespective of whether the transaction takes place in a single operation or several operations between which there appears to be a connection.68 - 3) If the due diligence duties cannot be performed: - a) the person subject to due diligence may not establish the business relationship or carry out the desired transaction and must verify whether a report under Art.
+17 is necessary.
+This provision is subject to Art.
+18;

-64 Art.
+65 Art.
 5 (2) e) inserted by LGBl.
 2017 no. 161.

-65 Art.
+66 Art.
 5 (2) f) inserted by LGBl.
 2017 no. 161.